All You Need To Know About Moringa Leaves and Moringa Oil

 Moringa oil can be applied topically to the skin and hair as well as consumed.
 It has been used as a cooking oil in many parts of the world for thousands of years.
 It’s anti-oxidative and contains antimicrobial qualities excellent for skin and hair.
 It also contains high amounts of Vitamin E, which is coveted for its beneficial effect on the skin.
 Moringa oil deeply moisturizes and rejuvenates the skin, helping to control fine line and wrinkles.

-Moringa oil helps in treating conditions like psoriasis, eczema and minor infections.
+Moringa oil helps in treating conditions like psoriasis, eczema, rheumatism, gout, venomous bites and minor infections, burns, and cuts, fights blackheads, acne, counterfeiting the bad effects of pollution of skin.
 It is also an excellent hair conditioner.
-It relieves irritation of the scalp, controls dandruff and prevents fungal infections.
+It relieves irritation of the scalp, controls dandruff and prevents fungal infections and improves the strength of hairs.
 It is an invaluable product for skin and hair treatment and has been used for:

 - Relaxation and sleep